arshem/webNovelScraper/README.md

 - Node.js (compatible with the latest version)
 - npm (Node package manager)
-- Cron (optional, if you want to automatically fetch new chapters)
+- Cron (optional, if you want to automatically fetch new chapters, keep an eye on your logs in case you get blacklisted!)

 ## Installation